aleffert/dials/README.md

 ### Contributing

 Dials welcomes your contributions for new editors, new plugins, smarter code understanding, or any other cool idea you come up with.
-We're also always happy to see smaller things like documentation improvements, unit tests, or general housekeeping.
+We're also always thrilled to see smaller things like bug fixes, documentation improvements, unit tests, or general housekeeping.
 You're also encouraged to publish free standing Dials plugins like [Snaps](http://github.com/aleffert/snaps/) that aren't part of the core Dials distribution.
+If you do, please let us know so we can be excited about it!